ArkadiDoktor/CaterExtract/README.md

 * **1,000 synthetic email threads**
 * Each thread contains exactly four emails simulating a short negotiation
-* Each thread has a corresponding ground truth JSON file
+* Each thread has a corresponding ground-truth JSON file

 Structure: